FilipNest/filip-home/_posts/2018-10-31-halloween-favourites.md

 It's my favourite holiday of the year, and not just in a jokey way, I genuinely love Halloween.
 I don't usually dress up but seeing others, even many of the commercialised decorations and cash-ins, makes me happy.
 The whole spirit of it is wonderful; a mass celebration of storytelling, and as close to a feeling of a religious holiday as I get.

-I've long loved getting carried away into the shadows by imaginations, fairy tales, ghosts (especially ghosts) and monsters: **Where the Wild Things Are**, demons and shape-shifters in **The Arabian Nights**, the probably funny but too scary for me as a child **Czech bestiary book** we had, **Jaws** is probably the film I've seen more than any...
+I've long loved getting carried away into the shadows by imaginations, fairy tales, ghosts (especially ghosts), witches, and monsters: **Where the Wild Things Are**, demons and shape-shifters in **The Arabian Nights**, the probably funny but too scary for me as a child **Czech bestiary book** we had, **Jaws** is probably the film I've seen more than any...
 Gazing into the dark water of **The Thames** today on my walk back home by London Bridge thinking something was going to jump out.
 Walking through **parks at night and forests in the daytime** imagining all kinds of _other_ life.

 I've released three / four Halloween records, have written "gothic" poetry ever since I was in my early teens scribbling it into exercise books (rhyming "life" with "knife" and all sorts of predictable teenage stuff.
 It got slightly better as the years went on).